Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Introduction

 Developing privacy policies is a complex process, demanding both the knowledge of app features and corresponding legal requirements.
-Except for a few large companies, most app developers do not have legal support and struggle to prepare accurate privacy policies~\cite{balebako2014improving, balebako2014privacy, schaub2015design, li2022understanding}.
-To develop privacy policies, developers may ad-hoc copy-paste-modify existing privacy policies.
-As part of this big picture, app development by non-professional developers is fast growing, especially with the trending no-code/low-code automated app development tools~\cite{oltrogge2018rise}.
-To fill in the market need, Online Automated Privacy Policy Generators (APPGs) can provide more automated solutions and more systematic support for developers to create privacy policies for their apps, rather than ad-hoc reusing.
-Most APPGs are questionnaire-based tools, which work by asking app developers a series of privacy-related questions about the app and using those answers to generate privacy policies.
+While larger companies have greater resources and legal expertise to create high-quality privacy policies for their apps, most (citizen) developers do not have legal support and struggle to prepare accurate privacy policies~\cite{balebako2014improving, balebako2014privacy, schaub2015design, li2022understanding}.
+To develop privacy policies, developers may copy-paste-modify existing privacy policies, ad-hoc.
+As part of this big picture, app development by non-professional developers is growing quickly, supported by trends of using no-code/low-code automated app development tools~\cite{oltrogge2018rise} and pre-trained Large Language Models (LLMs).
+To address these needs, Online Automated Privacy Policy Generators (APPGs) can provide more automated solutions and more systematic support for developers to create privacy policies for their apps, rather than through ad-hoc reuse.
+Figure~\ref{fig_examples} provides several illustrative examples.
+Most APPGs are questionnaire-based tools, which work by asking app developers a series of privacy-related questions about the app, and using those answers to generate privacy policies.
 APPGs can create privacy policies, but their quality and other characteristics can vary and are not yet deeply understood.

-While larger companies have greater resources and legal expertise to create high quality privacy policies for their apps, most (citizen) developers are less capable and have fewer legal resources~\cite{balebako2014improving, li2018coconut}.
-As we observe in this paper, many apps fail to provide a privacy policy (Section~\ref{sec_observation_missing}), perfunctorily provide only a low quality privacy policy (Section~\ref{sec_observation_lowquality}), or provide a privacy policy not in local language (Section~\ref{sec_observation_language}).
-APPGs are becoming an increasingly popular solution used by developers, but developers are prone to be unaware of hidden issues in APPGs~\cite{zimmeck2021privacyflash}.
+As we observe in this paper, many apps fail to provide a privacy policy, perfunctorily provide only a low-quality privacy policy, or provide a privacy policy not in local language.
+APPGs are becoming an increasingly popular solution used by developers, but developers can be unaware of hidden issues in APPGs~\cite{EASE_2020, zimmeck2021privacyflash}.
 Potential design flaws may reflect in the policies, amplify vulnerabilities, violate users' trust assumptions, and ultimately harm end-users.
-So, assessing the capability and limitations of APPGs is necessary.
+Thus, a comprehensive and systematic assessment of the capability and limitations of APPGs is necessary.
 To better understand the scale of potential problems and their broader impact, it is worthwhile to conduct a market penetration analysis on mainstream APPGs.
+Moreover, by scrutinizing the features of popular APPGs, we can glean insights into the demands and preference of both the market and developers.